8 Tips for Hiring a Residential Painter

 5. Communication & Scheduling

-Contractors coming in and out of your home can disrupt your routine.
-Understanding when they’ll be in your home, if you have to be there, and what rooms you won’t have access to can be stressful to your family, pets, and neighbors.
+Painting contractors coming in and out of your home can disrupt your routine.
+Understanding when they’ll be in your home if you have to be there, and what rooms you won’t have access to can be stressful for your family, pets, and neighbors.

 Here are a few questions that should be resolved before work begins: